plexswap/Plexswap-Docs/roadmap.md

 ### Ongoing/Recurring

 * Regular IFOs
-* Regular new Farms and Syrup Pools \
+* Regular new Farms and Gaya Pools \
-  Some are now Syrup pool only
+  Some are now Gaya pool only
 * Farm Auctions
 * UI/UX, Performance Upgrades & Bug Fixes